 We have an important responsibility to keep your information safe.
 We use safeguards to protect your information from unauthorized disclosure.
-Our employees are authorized to access your information only when they need it to provide you with products, services, or to maintain your accounts.
+Our employees are authorized to access your information only when they need it to perform their job responsibilities.
 Employees who have access to your personal information are required to keep it confidential.
-Employees are trained on the importance of data privacy.
+Employees are required to complete privacy training annually.